|

 had no league to play in.
 Even so these teams from

-a small community were Provincial Champions, garnered
+small community were Provincial

-seven Provincial titles and eleven runner-up awards.
+garnered seven Provincial titles and

 Frank